ridencww/goldengine/README.md

 ## Version History

- - 5.0.6-SNAPSHOT -- Refactor of Maven build.
+ - 5.0.6 -- Refactor to build using Maven and Java 1.8.
 Removed ant building.
-Other work in progress, hench the SNAPSHOT.
+Fixed bug reported in Issue #28 (thanks to **codemanyak** for reporting the defect and submitting the fix)

  - 5.0.5 -- Refactor to allow creation of engine only and engine with examples jars (thanks to **vincent-vandemeulebrouck-ullink**).
  - 5.0.4
  -- Fixed issue with Symbol.literalFormat() that didn't handle non-identifiers correctly resulting in unquoted minus symbol.
 This also fixed potential issue with "." and "_" as well.
  - 5.0.3
  -- Added support for virtual terminals including IndentIncrease / IndentDecrease to support grammars like Python where indentation marks blocks.
 Fixed issue with incorrect column number reporting.
 Fixed issue with spaces and other special characters in ReflectionHelper (a big thank you to **nimatrueway** for not only identifying the problem, but also providing a clean solution to the issue).
- - 5.0.2 Fixed Token.appendData() performance issue
+ - 5.0.2 -- Fixed Token.appendData() performance issue
- - 5.0.1 Fixed error loading larger grammar files
+ - 5.0.1 -- Fixed error loading larger grammar files
- - 5.0.0 Initial release for GOLD Builder 5.0
+ - 5.0.0 -- Initial release for GOLD Builder 5.0

 ## License